 What is Foraminal Stenosis of the Spine

 The simplified definition of stenosis is an abnormal narrowing of a structure.
 In this case, the narrowing occurs in a bony tunnel (and can for a variety of reasons) result in the compression of the nerve traveling in the tunnel.
-The compression on the nerve results in pain in the shoulder, arm and hand.
+The compression on the nerve results in symptoms of cervical foraminal stenosis causing pain in the shoulder, arm and hand.
 It seems logical to decompress the nerve by opening the tight portion of the canal.
 This is the most straightforward approach.

 Fusion, unlike Endoscopic Spine Surgery, spreads the disk space apart to make the foraminal canal larger.
 The endoscopic surgery technique is a small operation to decompress a tight bony canal rather than the entire disc space.